2lab-ai/layer9/PRODUCTION_READY_SUMMARY.md

 ## 🎉 Conclusion

-WARP is now a **production-ready** alternative to Next.js that solves the fundamental problem of flat, unmaintainable architecture while providing all the features needed for modern web applications.
+Layer9 is now a **production-ready** alternative to Next.js that solves the fundamental problem of flat, unmaintainable architecture while providing all the features needed for modern web applications.
 The hierarchical abstraction (L9-L1) ensures your codebase remains clean and maintainable as it scales.

 The future of web development is here, and it's written in Rust! 🦀